life-points/website/content/posts/2018-01-16-things-i-ve-learned-from-my-persian-mother-in-law.md

 9. **"**When you feel a cold coming on, make a **Madjoon **right away...
    Blend together 2 Garlic cloves, 1/2 inch Ginger, 1 Lemon, 1/4
    cup water.
-After it is all blended, add raw honey to your cup to sweeten. "
+After it is all blended, add raw honey to your cup to sweeten it. "
-10. "**Balance cold and warm foods.** It has nothing to do with whether the food is hot or cold, but has to do with how it affects your body.If you have a rash, do not have warm foods.
+10. "**Balance cold and warm foods.** It has nothing to do with whether the food is hot or cold, but it has to do with how it affects your body.
+If you have a rash, do not have warm foods.
 If you have a fever, eat more cold foods."

 **Cold foods** :